MehdiSaraeian/Classification/README.md

 # Classification
-This repository is for learning classification methods such as KNeighborsClassifier from sklearn and doing the same classification from scratch by sentdex.
+This repository is for learning classification methods such as KNeighborsClassifier (sklearn) and learning classification by writing the code from scratch (sentdex).